Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Mathematical Benchmark Examples

 \section{Mathematical Benchmark Examples}

-To show the potential of the introduced approximation approaches by the property-preserving neural networks as introduced \cref{sec:theoryNN}, we consider well-known examples in the context of relaxation algorithms.
+To show the potential of the approximation approaches of the property-preserving neural networks as introduced \cref{sec:theoryNN}, we consider well-known examples in the context of relaxation algorithms in both two and three spatial dimensions.
+We consider experiments of increasing complexity: parameter-independent cases in two and three spatial dimensions, followed by parameter-dependent problems.
 Throughout all of the numerical experiments, we denote the analytical polyconvex envelope by \(\Phi^{\pc}\) and by \(\Phi^{\pc}_{\pred}\) the neural network prediction.